Interested in joining The Gordon Children's Academy?

-At The Gordon Children’s Academy, we are proud to have democratically elected pupil representatives that take part in School Council meetings.
-The purpose of the School Council is to make sure that all pupils have a voice so that they can be involved in decisions about the school that affect them.
+At The Gordon Children’s Academy, we are proud to have democratically elected pupil representatives that take part in Pupil Parliament meetings.
+The purpose of the Pupil Parliament is to make sure that all pupils have a voice so that they can be involved in decisions about the school that affect them.

-Through Class Councils, all pupils have the opportunity to raise issues, give opinions and share ideas in discussions led by a School Council member.
-Wider issues can then be raised at School Council meetings to ensure that children’s views are heard.
+Through Class reflections, all pupils have the opportunity to raise issues, give opinions and share ideas in discussions led by a Pupil Parliament member.
+Wider issues can then be raised at Pupil Parliament meetings to ensure that children’s views are heard.

 Pupils at The Gordon Children’s Academy know that they have a voice and that their thoughts matter.